 MedAccess Urgent Care owner Dr. Dan Phillips says one of the worst business decisions he’s made is switching from Practice Velocity to a different EMR provider.
-“We were looking to the future and had the potential to be doing more primary care and were convinced that was a better product for that.”
+“We were looking to the future and had the potential to be doing more primary care and were convinced that [the other EMR provider] was a better product for that.”

 MedAccess has three urgent care centers and one occupational medicine clinic in North Carolina.
 All three urgent care centers see 80-100 patients per day combined, with the busiest clinic seeing 40-50 patients per day, and the newest clinic seeing 10-15 patients per day.
 The first clinic opened in 2008, and the second opened in 2012.
 MedAccess initially used Practice Velocity’s PiVoT modified EMR but switched to the VelociDoc urgent care EMR when that product was released later in 2008.

 After being with Practice Velocity for eight years, MedAccess Urgent Care switched to a different EMR provider in pursuit of a better occupational medicine module and patient and employer portals.
 Within less than a year, MedAccess switched right back to Practice Velocity.

 “[The other EMR provider] is not an urgent care product,” says Dr. Phillips.
 “It made a mess of our billing and just wasn’t user friendly for documenting urgent care visits.
 There were no templates for fractures, x-ray, lacerations.
 A lot of that stuff we had to build ourselves, so it just wasn’t as efficient as what we’re accustomed to [with Practice Velocity].”